SamuelR827/SRantz_Project1JobsPython/README.md

 The remote column will first look if the job location is set to 'Anywhere' it will show yes if that is the case.
 Otherwise, it will look for a key/value pair in job entry's extensions called work from home.
-It will show yes if that value is true in the results.
+It will show yes if the work from home key is found.

 The posted column will look for key/value pair in the job entry's extensions called posted_at.
 If that key/value pair is found it will show the value for that key.

 The salary (min and max) is found using Professor Santore's function to find the salary in his Sprint3Solution.
-The rate is found based on the min salary.
+The rate is found based on the value of the minimum salary.
+Hourly if less than 900, yearly if more than 900.
+N/A if 0.

 There is two other tables for job_qualifications and job_links.
 Which are separate tables but use the job_id as foreign key to correspond to each database.